-Contact the Assynt Field Club, founded in 1986 it has over 110 members.
+Assynt Field Club was founded in 1986 and has over 100 members.

 The Committee of the Club consists of three Officers elected annually, Chairman, Secretary and Treasurer, and six other members.
 Currently, these are: